m607stars/Machine-Learning-Algorithms/README.md

 # Machine Learning Algorithms
 This repository contains some of the very famous Machine Learning algorithms built from scratch, i.e. without using the sklearn library, or others like Pytorch, Tensorflow, etc. Each algorithm has been implemented from scratch along with explanation for each and every step.
 Also, in the end there is comparison by using libraries.
 Sometimes, the results are not so good as it has not been optimized, but the main motive was the implementation.
-The algorithms have been explained in brief too in the ipynb file.
+The algorithms have been explained in brief in the ipynb file.

-## 1.Linear Regression
+## 1. Linear Regression
 Linear regression has been performed on the height-weight dataset.
 It is a very small dataset containing only 15 data points.
 The trained ML model then shows us the expected height for a given weight or can be made to do the reverse operation too.

 ## 2. Logistic Regression